Factbox: One Planet summit turns to private sector for climate action

 PARIS (Reuters) - French President Emmanuel Macron is hosting dozens of world leaders along with global companies and movie superstars at a summit in Paris to accelerate efforts to combat climate change.

-The “One Planet” summit will not announce internationally binding commitments, but is counting on mobilising money from public and private financial institutions and from corporations.
+The “One Planet” summit will not announce internationally binding commitments, but is counting on mobilizing money from public and private financial institutions and from corporations.

 Below are some key pledges made around the summit.